codecell/prop-suite/README.md

 ![Linters](https://github.com/codecell/prop-suite/workflows/Linters/badge.svg)

 # Prop-suite
 This is a platform where clients can check for available property(apartment) postings, contact the sellers, then review the sellers after a transaction.
-The app's original theme both in design and functionaly is built to mimic [Twitter](https://www.twitter.com), so users also have to option to follow other users.
+The app's original theme both in design and functionality is built to mimic [Twitter](https://www.twitter.com), so users also have to option to follow other users.
 The app is mobile-responsive.

 ## Outline
 - [Live version](#Live-version)